yjg30737/pyqt-custom-titlebar-window/README.md

 # pyqt-custom-titlebar-window

-PyQt Custom Titlebar Window (resizable, movable, minimize/maximize/close).
+PyQt custom titlebar window(resizable, movable, minimize/maximize/close).
 User can put customized widget in the frame.
 Drag title bar or menu bar on widget to move the window, double-click it to show maximize/normal.

 ## Table of Contents
 * [Requirements](#requirements)